-Is it Worthwhile buying a vacation property is a major question that everyone needs to ask.
-Especially, after the effects of the Pandemic, COVID-19 in the Real Estate sector in Canada.
-With family members & loved ones, considered as good time spending as vacations.
+Is it Worthwhile to buy a vacation property?
+This is a major question that everyone needs to ask, especially after the effects of the COVID-19 pandemic on the Real Estate sector in Canada.
+Spending time with family and loved ones is considered a good time.
 However, the question that needs to be asked is, IS IT A GOOD DEAL?

-The benefits of owning your own vacation property in form of a small cottage, or a nicely located home.
-Hence, it is always a beneficial idea in terms of enjoying the benefits.
-It will definitely help in providing a quick weekend charge for the next week.
-For family get-to-gathers, and relaxations, the holidays are needed for a busy & hectic schedule.
+The benefits of owning your vacation property in the form of a small cottage or a nicely located home.
+Hence, it is always a beneficial idea to enjoy the benefits.
+It will definitely help by providing a quick weekend charge for next week.
+For family get-to-gathers and relaxation, the holidays are needed for a busy & hectic schedule.
 Something that you can’t miss or ignore, as taken from an emotional point of view.
 However, what needs to be pondered are the financial implications, i.e. from a financial point of view.

 As an example, we can presume that the Purchase price is $500,000.
-It doesn’t matter you use cash, or mortgage/ home equity, or a line of credit.
-Furthermore, a combination of payments, there are some other costs that need to be considered.
-If for instance, you have purchased it on money that you borrowed, despite the current mortgage rates being 2%.
+It doesn’t matter if you use cash, mortgage/ home equity, or a line of credit.
+Furthermore, a combination of payments and some other costs need to be considered.
+If, for instance, you have purchased it on money that you borrowed, despite the current mortgage rates being 2%.
 Therefore, in the long run, the interest rates are most likely to go higher.
-On a property that’s worth $500,000 there will be an initial cost, i.e. 4% or $20,000.
+On a property that’s worth $500,000, there will be an initial cost, i.e. 4% or $20,000.

 THE FINANCIAL PERSPECTIVES:

 The financial perspective in this regard says that it might not be a good idea to invest.
-Hence, in times of the on-going financial crisis.
+Hence, in times of the ongoing financial crisis.
 A sympathetic situation that relates heavily to COVID-19.
-The costs can be even higher for those properties or cottages that are older.
+The costs can be even higher for older properties or cottages.
 Hence, this includes a property with amenities and high fees.

-What’s the Return on Investment for owning such a property, which can also be called as a cottage or an ideally located home far from the busy city?
+What’s the Return on Investment for owning such a property, which can also be called a cottage or an ideally located home far from the busy city?
 If we keep in mind the Bank of Canada’s 2% inflation target, arguments say a more reasonable long-term growth for real estate is 2% to 4%.
-The vacation property purchase might not be the best choice if financially manipulated and calculated.
-The best answer that the buyer must ask himself or herself is that can you rent a comparable property for less than $20,000 per year.
+Vacation property purchases might not be the best choice if they are financially manipulated and calculated.
+The best answer that the buyer must ask himself or herself is that you can rent a comparable property for less than $20,000 per year.
 Apart from other reasons, some Non-financial reasons are also associated with the add-on.
 These are associated with the purchase of the vacation property.
 Hence, these reasons are also related to leisure, luxury, and entertainment.

 USING THE PROPERTY AS RENTAL PROPERTY:

-Secondly, the rental income is taxable, and on the other hand, the renting out of a vacation property will also result in providing some tax deductions.
+Secondly, the rental income is taxable, and renting out a vacation property will also result in tax deductions.
 Ironically, these deductions are based on the proportion of the year that the property is available for rent.
-Even, if you rent it for a period of six months after using it for six months then half of your eligible expenses will be tax-deductible.
-Hence, the decision is not worthwhile from a financial perspective and can result in losses that can damage your long term financial stability.
+Even if you rent it for six months after using it for six months, then half of your eligible expenses will be tax-deductible.
+Hence, the decision is not worthwhile from a financial perspective and can result in losses that can damage your long-term financial stability.

 IS IT A GOOD DECISION?